-Tithing was required only of the Jewish nation to support the Aaronic and Levitical priesthood prior to the fulfillment of Yehoshua's ministry on earth.
+Tithing was required only of the Jewish nation to support the Aaronic and Levitical priesthood prior to the fulfillment of Yeshua's ministry on earth.
 After that was done, there was no further need for sacrifices to be made for sin, nor for the order that handled that work.
 When a job has been eliminated, wages are no longer received.

 Hebrews 7 has often been quoted as the foundation for tithing in the New Testament church.
 The point Hebrews 7 makes is that the old order has been repealed.
 Abraham is brought into it to demonstrate the precedence that the order of Melchizedek takes over the Levitical and Aaronic priesthoods.
-It confirms that Yehoshua holds a greater authority than the former priesthoods, though He came out of the tribe of Judah.
+It confirms that Yeshua holds a greater authority than the former priesthoods, though He came out of the tribe of Judah.
 Moses did not appoint anyone as a priest from that tribe.
-The Levites, however, gave homage to Melchizedek (of whose order Yehoshua is High Priest) by proxy through their ancestor Abraham.
+The Levites, however, gave homage to Melchizedek (of whose order Yeshua is High Priest) by proxy through their ancestor Abraham.

 Verse 8 notes that men receive tithes "here" meaning at the time the book of Hebrews was written, which was about 55 A.D.
 The Levites were still carrying on their ministry because they had rejected the Messiah.
-Received tithes "there" refers to a historical incident where a Priest/King, who was the eternal Son of God in human form before He came to us as Yehoshua of Nazareth, received them of Abraham who gave them as an offering.
+Received tithes "there" refers to a historical incident where a Priest/King, who was possibly the eternal Son of God in human form before He came to us as Yeshua of Nazareth, received them of Abraham who gave them as an offering.

 Paul would have been irritated if he had known how Hebrews 7 was going to be used to put a yoke on the Church with pastors telling people "If you don't tithe, you're cursed with a curse!"
 We have his record of how he came down hard on the Galatians for paying attention to people who wanted to impose the Law on them.
-He tells us in Galatians 3:13 –14 that Yehoshua has redeemed us from the curse of the Law, that the blessing of Abraham might come upon us, which is received by faith – not by tithing.
+He tells us in Galatians 3:13 –14 that Yeshua has redeemed us from the curse of the Law, that the blessing of Abraham might come upon us, which is received by faith – not by tithing.

 We need, with all sincerity of heart, to bless pastors even when they teach error and resent those who disagree with them.
 This will put a shield around us that the enemy cannot penetrate.
 It will send conviction back their way, for the goodness of God leads to repentance.
 We have to remember that nobody can curse what God has determined to bless, not even godly men and women whose words carry a lot of power; therefore we need not fear their words or their actions of disapproval.
 Leaders who have control issues that they haven't yet addressed cannot keep us from obtaining our inheritance or from being a blessing, for promotion does not come from men; it comes from the Lord.
 At His appointed time, God will give us what we need to do His will, whether anyone else thinks that we are entitled to it or not, as well as our heart's desires as we delight ourselves in Him.

 God does not require people to be perfect and to know everything in order to have authority.
-Yehoshua submitted to Joseph and Mary, though He had far more knowledge and insight than either of them.
-He reproved them for being dense, but He did not launch into His ministry at that time, though He impressed a lot of people with what He already knew at only twelve–years–old.
+Yeshua submitted to Joseph and Mary, though He had far more knowledge and insight than either of them.
+He reproved them for being dense, but He did not launch into His ministry at that time, though He impressed a lot of people with what He already knew at only twelve years old.
 He set the example for us of having dignity while being under submission.
 We don't have to let ministers lay a trip on us that they must know more than us about every type of spiritual matter because they have a higher position in the Church.
 One pastor ranted at me, "Are you telling me, Lanny, that all those pastors are wrong and you're right?"
 I thought about that statement and replied to him in a letter, "Yes, in this case, they are wrong and I am right."

 Where in the Bible does it say that we are to check our brain at the door of the church when we become Christians and let pastors do all our thinking for us?
-To get us to receive Him as our Saviour, Yehoshua invited us to "Come now and reason together; though your sins be scarlet, they shall be white as snow …" Using our power to reason was good enough to see our need for salvation, but there is no further use for it afterwards?
+To get us to receive Him as our Saviour, Yeshua invited us to "Come now and reason together; though your sins be scarlet, they shall be white as snow …" Using our power to reason was good enough to see our need for salvation, but there is no further use for it afterwards?

 I believe that we have a responsibility to submit to proper spiritual authority, but when the person in authority is headed for a cliff on an issue, we should not follow them there.
 Hebrews 13:7 says, "Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation."
 Where is what they are teaching and doing going to lead?
 This tithing thing is an important issue.
 Teaching that tithing is mandatory for the New Testament church is heresy and it leads to bondage.
 A lot of ministers who teach it have valid revelation on other things, though, and we ought to follow all the good things that they teach.

 The Book of Malachi has been used to lay guilt trips on people about tithing and giving offerings.
 Controlling spirits are involved, for the Bible says in 2 Corinthians 9:7 that we are not to give under compulsion.
 Telling people that they are cursed if they don't tithe obviously is compulsion.
-The tithe doctrine is motivated by a Philistine spirit that exacts tribute from the people of God and it is an unclean thing in God's eyes, but there is coming a day when it will be booted out of the Church (Zechariah 14:21).
+The tithe doctrine is motivated by a Philistine spirit that exacts tribute from the people of God and it is an unclean thing in God's eyes, but there is coming a day when it will be booted out of the Congregation of the saints.
+(Zechariah 14:21).

 The tithe doctrine is not one of the major doctrines that a church has to be absolutely correct in.
 It is a heresy, but not a damnable heresy.
-There are plenty of saints who died believing that tithing was required of them, but it didn't cause them to lose their salvation; just some of their liberty in the Anointed Lord Yehoshua while they were on the Earth.
+There are plenty of saints who died believing that tithing was required of them, but it didn't cause them to lose their salvation; just some of their liberty in the Anointed Lord Yeshua while they were on the Earth.
 For many people, they believe it is a matter of honour to tithe, and as long as they believe that, they ought to do it.